agarrharr/ozPop.github.io/_posts/2016-08-26-Crafting-linkbin.md

 I thought it may be useful to have quick access to a web application that makes it easy for a user to categorize, annotate and store links.

-I am not sure if or what alternative applications exist that ackomplish this.
+I am not sure if or what alternative applications exist that accomplish this.
 At this moment in time that is not important to me.
 The important thing is that it meets my assessment requirements, challenges me to apply various things I have been learning and ideally turns out to be useful.

 ## Thinking about models and relationships